 2. Acknowledge the Data Processing Terms

 Google has updated data processing tools to include CCPA.
 If you purchase analytics from a retailer, then the reseller is obliged to be CCPA compliant.
-Thus, you will not accept the data processing terms from google directly.
-If you purchase your analytics from google directly or use the free version, then you can go on and accept the processing tools under Account > Accounting setting.
+Thus, you will not accept the data processing terms from Google directly.
+If you purchase your analytics from Google directly or use the free version, then you can go on and accept the processing tools under Account > Accounting settings.

-3. Modify IP Anonymization and Data Retention Setting
+3. Modify IP Anonymization and Data Retention Settings

 4. Update Your Privacy Policy

-You need to categorically describe what personal information you collect under Google analytics CCPA compliant regulations terms.
-It is essential to address the information you send to google, the address, and the User’s IP.
+You need to categorically describe what personal information you collect under Google Analytics CCPA-compliant regulations.
+It is essential to address the information you send to Google, the address, and the User’s IP.

 In November of 2019, Google released a feature by the name “Restricted Data processing.”
 This feature was geared towards helping organizations that use Google products to be CCPA compliant.
 According to Google, the restricted data processing mode has several options to help organizations comply with the new law.